-Missing your payments for 6 months or more could cause your creditor to charge-off your account.
+Missing your payments for six months or more could cause your creditor to charge-off your account.
 A charge-off is the credit card issuers way of writing off your debt as uncollectible.
-However, you still owe the debt and the creditor will still pursue you for the balance owed.
+However, you still owe the debt, and the creditor will still pursue you for the balance owed.

 Charged-off accounts remain on your credit report for seven years, from the date the account is charged-off.
 That's a total of seven years plus 180 days from the date you first went delinquent.

 Not only will creditors charge-off your account after a period of non-payment, but they may also hire a third-party debt collector to attempt to collect payment from you.

 Many debt collectors report the collection account on your credit report, adding another negative entry.
 The collection will stay on your credit report for seven years, even after you pay it off.
 Fortunately, when you pay a collection, the account is updated to show that you paid in full.

 Filing bankruptcy allows you to legally remove liability for some or all of your debts, depending on the type of bankruptcy you file.
 Your credit report will reflect each of the accounts you included in your bankruptcy.
 Even though the bankruptcy information will remain on your credit report for seven to 10 years, you can sometimes begin rebuilding your credit soon after your debts have been discharged.

 If you default on your mortgage loan, your lender will repossess your home and auction it off to recover the amount of the mortgage.
 This process is known as foreclosure.
 When your home is foreclosed, it can severely damage your credit, limiting your ability to obtain new credit in the future.
 A foreclosure will remain on your credit report for seven years.